 Composers/Performers & Publishers/Producers have a number of separate rights under the Copyright Act to ensure that they receive a fair reward for the uses of their works.
-They have the right to authorise the broadcast of their music – hence the COSOMA licence for Radio stations to broadcast copyright material – and, quite separately, the right to control the public performance and communication of their work by Radio, TV or other means.
-Premises playing copyright music by Radio or TV are giving a public performance and those who use music as caller or ring back tunes are authorising a communication to the public.
-Both uses of music require a COSOMA licence.
+They have the right to authorize the broadcast of their music – hence the COSOMA license for Radio stations to broadcast copyright material – and, quite separately, the right to control the public performance and communication of their work by Radio, TV or other means.
+Premises playing copyright music by Radio or TV are giving a public performance and those who use music as caller or ring back tunes are authorizing a communication to the public.
+Both uses of music require a COSOMA license.

 All TV programming in Malawi whether Free-To-Air or subscription services (i.e. DSTV, GoTV etc.) contains copyright music.
-If your business uses a TV to play television broadcasts or DVD’s then you are authorising any music contained in the programming to be performed in your business.
+If your business uses a TV to play television broadcasts or DVDs then you are authorizing any music contained in the programming to be performed in your business.